World Languages

 AP SPANISH LANGUAGE - GRADES 10-12

-Prerequisites: Minimum A- in the 1st semester and 3rd quarter of Spanish 4 or a minimum B- in the 1st semester and 3rd quarter of Spanish 3 H. Readiness evaluation and current teacher recommendation are required.
+Prerequisites: Minimum A in the 1st semester of Spanish 4 or Spanish 3 H. Current teacher recommendation are required.
+Placement pending based on 2nd semester grades matching prior requirements.

 Summer Assignment Required: Due on 1st day of class.